pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

 ```

 ## Conditional expression
-We can also use the lambda-calculus to define a conditional expression.
+We can also use the lambda calculus to define a conditional expression.
 It looks like this:
 \\[bif = \lambda c.\lambda a.\lambda b.c \thickspace a \thickspace b\\]
 ```javascript
 let bif = c => a => b => c(a)(b);